-I had extraordinary search training, broke the 100k barrier in my third year, had lots of clients, and I was just beginning to really know what I was doing in year six.
+I had great search training, broke the 100k barrier in my third year (in 1995), had lots of clients, and I was just beginning to really know what I was doing in year six.
 I was really just a toddler.
 Each year I matured, learned more, and got better at my craft.
-Recruiting is complex process, when done properly, and it concerns me that companies that wouldn’t consider hiring a sales rep with five years of experience would hire a recruiter to build a talent process who only has five years of experience.
+Recruiting is a complex process when done properly, and it concerns me that companies that wouldn’t consider hiring a sales rep with five years of experience would hire a recruiter to build a talent process who only has five years of experience.
 There seems to be a considerable disconnect here and I’d like to try to get to the bottom of it.

 Into the Looking Glass

-At five years could I have implemented a talent process?
+At five years, could I have implemented a talent process?
 Yes.
 Would it have been truly successful and effective?
 Probably not.
-My concern is that companies think they can hire recruiters low on experience and training to implement complex processes and to find and attract high level candidates.
+My concern is that companies think they can hire recruiters low on experience and training to implement complex processes and find and attract high-level candidates.
 It’s imperative that organizations get clear on what they want to accomplish with respect to talent, that this process is aligned throughout the organization, and then hire professional recruiters high on experience.
 And remember, you get what you pay for.